 1. Please download the award's Declaration of Eligibility here.
 Complete all fields and have a company executive sign in order to confirm the book's eligibility.
 If eligible, please mail this form along with one copy of the book to PEN's office (see step 3).

-2. Click here to complete awards online submission form.
+2. Complete awards online submission form.
+As submisssions are now closed, the form has been deactivated.
 Each submission is $50*.
 If you would like to pay by check, please enter CHECK in the coupon code field at checkout.
+Checks should be made out to PEN American Center.
 Be sure to print your receipt.
 Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.
 Please note that submission fees are not refundable.

-3. Mail one copy of the candidate's book accompanied by the printed receipt to the address below between the dates of June 1 - August 15.
+3. Mail one copy of the candidate's book to the address below during the open submission period.
 Please note that we also accept galleys.

 PEN/Robert W. Bingham Prize